Working with messages

 Message operations are available by selecting one or more messages and picking relevant option from main menu Message, from context menu, or from toolbar.
 All message operations are performed using standard API Send/Receive/Peek calls.
 Therefore when message is moved, it’s actually sent to a new queue and removed from original one.

-When QueueExplorer modifies, copies, moves, etc. message it in fact creates a new message, and properties which are set by messaging system like “Sent time”, “Received time” etc. will be set again and not same as in original message.
+When QueueExplorer modifies, copies, or moves a message it in fact creates entirely new message, and properties which are set by messaging system like “Sent time”, “Received time” etc. will be different from the original message.

 Choose New message from context menu or press Ins key.
 You can enter message body directly in text box or load it from file.
 If message body is supplied using text box, you can choose encoding.
 Another way is to drag any file from explorer - new message dialog will show up with file set as body.